xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 -debug Int : specifies a debug mode (0: off, -1: short flow noalgo, 1: verbose, 2: verbose no algo, 3: verbose no dbs, 4: verbose no algo no dbs)
 -dellogs : delete all existing logs
 -dmode Int : specifies an execution mode (0: default, 1: full test, 2: short test)
+-dumpentry : forces all entry values/activity to be written in a log file for debug (experimental)
 -dvl : activate dvl
 -env String : specifies the configuration file, uses .env if not specified
 -ks : enable killswitch API